Skip to content

 Annual Leave Entitlement in Philippines

-Service Incentive Leave is 5 days' leave with pay for every employee who has at least 1 year of service (with current or past employers).
+Service Incentive Leave (SIL) is 5 days' leave with pay for every employee who has at least 1 year of service (with current or past employers).

 Severance Pay Entitlement in Philippines